20 Foods That Increase Your Sexual Stamina and Sex Drive

 Having high cholesterol can lead to atherosclerosis, a condition that clogs and narrows arteries, impairing blood flow.
 This could eventually lead to heart problems, but you'll likely notice issues below the belt first.
 The arteries surrounding the genital area are narrower than coronary blood vessels, so they're more susceptible to clots.
 Simply put: the better your cholesterol levels are, the better your erection will be, too.
 So, start your day with these overnight oats recipes.

 According to historians, ancient Egyptians used garlic to boost their stamina.
 A Journal of Nutrition study confirmed that consuming garlic extract can help stop the formation of new fatty deposits, called plaque, inside arterial walls.
 Yes, that includes the arteries leading to your penis, too.
 Keep your heart healthy and your erections strong by adding some garlic to your weekly dishes.
 But bear in mind that garlic won't make your breath smell particularly seductive—so keep it out of your date-night diet.

-Looking to make sex a marathon and not a sprint?
-Swapping out your dinner roll for a side of quinoa may do the trick if you're looking to last—and last fast.
+Consider swapping out your dinner roll for a side of quinoa if you're looking for ways to last longer in the bedroom.
 Not only is quinoa one of the few plant-based sources of complete protein, but it's also one of the top high-fiber foods.
 Because it takes your body a longer time to digest fiber, eating these nutrient-dense foods provides your body with more long-lasting energy levels so you can go the distance.

-Some scholarly minds believe it wasn't an apple, but a pomegranate with which Eve tempted Adam in the Garden of Eden—and it wouldn't shock us if that were the case.
-A recent study published in the International Journal of Impotence Research discovered that pomegranate juice, rich in antioxidants that support blood flow, can help improve erectile dysfunction.
+A study published in the International Journal of Impotence Research discovered that pomegranate juice, rich in antioxidants that support blood flow, can help improve erectile dysfunction.
 Though this study was funded by POM Wonderful, animal studies have also shown that the elixir improves long-term erectile response, so it's definitely worth a shot–literally.
-Knock a shot back or water your juice down a bit: One cup of tart POM Wonderful packs 31 grams of sugar.
+Knock a shot back or water your juice down a bit: One cup of tart POM Wonderful packs 34 grams of sugar.